 Welcome to the NKF draft Neighbourhood Plan consultation pages.
-Please click the buttons below to access the relevant parts of the NPlan online to help complete the survey.
+Please click the buttons below to access the relevant parts of the NPlan.
 Scroll down to read a little more about the consultation and Neighbourhood plan policies.
 You can also download the whole NPlan pdf, please beware the file size is large.
 The compressed version does not have the fine map data and is best viewed on the website or via the full version.

 Neighbourhood Plans help communities to influence the planning of the area in which they live and work.
 The North Kingston Neighbourhood, consisting of Canbury and Tudor wards, was created by local residents in 2017 and, following consultations locally, a draft Plan has been prepared reflecting our community’s priorities and responding to our community’s concerns.
 It seeks to ensure that future development is managed to preserve the character of North Kingston and to benefit rather than harm the local community.
 Once the Plan is approved, the Neighbourhood will receive 25% of the Community Infrastructure Levy generated by developments in North Kingston.

 The Draft Plan seeks to establish the characteristics that make North Kingston such an attractive place to live and work.
 It explains:

 The purpose of the Plan and the policy context; by setting out a series of planning policies that will be used to determine planning applications in the area in the period to 2041.

 The process of preparation, consultation, independent scrutiny, and eventual approval as a statutory Plan.

 The relationship between the Neighbourhood, Regional and National Planning frameworks.

 The area’s strengths and vulnerabilities are identified, as are opportunities for sustainable growth.